How to Use a Crossfader

 5. Once the new track is carrying the energy, push the crossfader fully across.

-This is the backbone of mixing two songs together, and pairing crossfader moves with EQ is what makes a blend sound clean rather than muddy.
+This is the backbone of mixing two songs together, and pairing crossfader moves with how you EQ mix as a DJ is what makes a blend sound clean rather than muddy.
+Master both and your DJ transitions will sound far more polished.

 Crossfader vs channel faders